Prospective Panel Attorneys

 The participating lawyer and Moderate Means Program client should negotiate and determine the fee for representation.
 Neither WSBA nor the law schools will be involved in setting, monitoring, or enforcing this negotiation and fee agreement.
 WSBA suggests that participating lawyers reduce their standard fees according to the following sliding fee scale and the Federal Poverty Level (FPL) for clients who are referred by the Program:

-Law student volunteers will help the client determine where their household income falls on the Federal Poverty Level and will send that information to the participating lawyer with the client's referral information.
+Law student volunteers will help the client determine where their household income falls within the federal poverty level and will send that information to the participating lawyer with the client's referral information.
 Any and all fees agreed upon by lawyers and their clients are subject to the requirements of Rule of Professional Conduct 1.5.
 Lawyers are encouraged to provide written fee agreements to ensure that all parties understand the scope and cost of representation.

 Login to myWSBA and register today